 Since the new laws were passed on 15th September 2017 there are still 1000’s of non UK sellers committing VAT Fraud on eBay & Amazon.
 Amazon are still offering fulfilment services to them and HMRC is failing to stop it from happening.
 HMRC are now issuing VAT numbers to non UK seller who have been evading VAT for many years rather than taking action against them.

 On 27th September 2016 we submitted a new list to HMRC of 600+ VAT Evading non UK sellers using Amazon to warehouse and fulfil their illegal stock.
-We are now waiting to see how quickly HMRC will take action with their new powers.
+We are now waiting to see how quickly HMRC will take action with their new powers and the £22.5 million they have allocated over the next 5 years to tackle the fraud.

 Seize & Destroy all VAT Evaders Stock held in Amazon UK Warehouses